iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 ### Borehole

 Every `Borehole` must have a parent `BoreholeSource`.
-Additionally, each `Borehole` may belong to zero or more `BoreholeGroup`s (through the `BoreholeGroupIncludesBorehole` relationship).
+Additionally, each `Borehole` may belong to zero or more `BoreholeGroup`s (through the `BoreholeInBoreholeGroup` relationship).

-The Origin of a `Borehole` should be the top of the `Borehole`.
+The `Origin` of a `Borehole` should be the top of the `Borehole`.
+XXXX VERIFY XXXX
-*NEED TO THINK ABOUT THIS....*

 The `Location` property is a 3D curve with the start point being the top of the Borehole (ground surface).
-The `Location` property should always be set.
+The `Location` property is in global coordinates.

 ### MaterialDepthRange

 The `Origin` of a `MaterialDepthRange` should be identical to that of its owning `Borehole`.
+XXXXXXXX VERIFY XXXXXXX

-The `DepthTop`, `DepthBase` and `Material` of the `MaterialDepthRange` should always be set.
+The `DepthTop`, `DepthBase`, `Material` and `Location` of the `MaterialDepthRange` should always be set.
 The `Location` is effectively a cache that can be calculated from the other `MaterialDepthRange` properties and the properties in the parent `Borehole`.
 The *depth* values are actually "downhole distances".

+The `Location` property is a 3D curve with the start point corresponding to the `DepthTop`.
+The `Location` property is in global coordinates.

 ### WaterTableDepth

 The `Origin` of a `WaterTableDepth` should be identical to that of its owning `Borehole`.
+XXXXXXXX VERIFY XXXXXXX

-The `Depth`, of the `WaterTableDepth` should always be set.
+The `Depth` and `Location` of the `WaterTableDepth` should always be set.
 The `Location` is effectively a cache that can be calculated from the other `Depth` and the properties in the parent `Borehole`.
 The `Depth` property actually defines a "downhole distance".

+The `Location` property is in global coordinates.

-### ISurface
+### ISurfaceProvider

-`ISurface` is used to unify all of the various types that contain surfaces that can be used for downstream consumption (primarily in `Operation`s).
-Every `ISurface` is also an `IOperand`.
+`ISurfaceProvider` is used to unify all of the various types that can provide surfaces that can be used for downstream consumption (primarily in `Operation`s).
+Every `ISurfaceProvider` is also an `IOperand`.

-*Should the Surface property **always** be defined?*
+The TypeScript wrapper for each `ISurfaceProvider` subclass is expected to have a XXXX() method.

+### GenericSurface

+`GenericSurface` is an `ISurfaceProvider` and hence can be used as input to downstream operations that require that type.

+The `Surface` property is always defined, and is in global coordinates.

-### IVolume
+### IGroundProvider

-`IVolume` is used to unify all of the various types that contain volumwa that can be used for downstream consumption (primarily in `Operation`s).
-Every `IVolume` is also an `IOperand`.
+`IGroundProvider` is used to unify all of the various types that can provide `Ground` that can be used for downstream consumption (primarily in `Operation`s).
+Every `IGroundProvider` is also an `IOperand`.

-*Should the Volume property **always** be defined?*

-### ITerrain
+The TypeScript wrapper for each `IGroundProvider` subclass is expected to have a XXXX() method.

-Currently the only `ITerrain` subclass is `TerrainSurface`.
-In the future it is likely others will be created, such as `TerrainPointCloud` and `TerrainContours`.
+Currently the only `IGroundProvider` subclass is `Ground`.

-### TerrainSurface

-`TerrainSurface` is used to unify all of the various types that contain surfaces that can be used for downstream consumption (primarily in `Operation`s).
-Every `ISurface` is also an `IOperand`.

-*Should the Surface property **always** be defined?*

-### Subsurface
+### Ground

-`Subsurface` is an `IOperand` that is the result of a subsurface generation operation. `Subsurface` is the head of an Element parent/child tree that looks like this:
+`Ground` is an `IGroundProvider` that is most commonly the result of a ground generation operation. `Ground` is the head of an Element parent/child tree that looks like this:

-- `Subsurface` **Need to determine if this has a submodel or not**
+- `Ground` **Need to determine if this has a submodel or not**
   - 1..N `Boundary`s **Need to clarify if 0 is valid**
   - 1..N `Block`s **Need to clarify if 0 is valid**
     - 1..N `Stratum`s **Need to clarify if 0 is valid**
     - 0..N `WaterTable`s

-### Volume
+### GroundVolume

-`Volume` is an abstract concept that exists for future extensibility.
-Currently, every `Volume` is a `Stratum`, but in the future subclasses to represent tunnels, caves or other items may be added.
+`GroundVolume` is an abstract concept that exists for future extensibility.
+Currently, every `GroundVolume` is a `Stratum`, but in the future subclasses to represent tunnels, caves or other items may be added.

-The `Volume` property contains a cache of the geometry that can be calculated from the `BoundaryBoundsVolume` relationships.
+The `Volume` property contains a cache of the geometry that can be calculated from the `BoundaryBoundsVolumes` relationships.
 The mesh has a consistent positive normal direction (by the order of the vertices in each triangular face) that faces outward.

-**We need to think about how we handle a `Volume` with one or more interior voids**
+The `Volume` may have interior void.

 ### Boundary